 Getting Started

-Step 1: Sign up for an AerisWeather API subscription service and setup your access keys as described in our AerisWeather API’s getting started guide.
-We offer a free developer account for you to give our weather API a test drive.
+Sign up for an Xweather Flex subscription (opens in a new tab).
+We offer a free developer account (opens in a new tab) for you to give our weather API a test drive.

-The following example demonstrates how you would add a 5-day weather forecast to your page using the frontend/JavaScript method:
+The following example demonstrates how you would add a 5-day weather forecast to your page:

 <link href="https://cdn.aerisapi.com/wxblox/latest/aeris-wxblox.css" rel="stylesheet" />